maligkc/maligkc/README.md

 ## Student at Bulent Ecevit University | Computer Engineering

 I'm studying computer engineering at Bulent Ecevit University.
-Before the University I had interest in computers software programming etc. My goal is being professional fullstack developer.
-Now I focus on how to improve myself to become such developer.
+Before the University I had interest in computers software programming etc. Now I focus on how to improve myself to become professional developer.

 ### Reach out to me